edinburgh-data-science/foundations-of-data-science/README.md

 # So, you think you want to be a data scientist?

+## What is data science?
+I follow [Mason and Wiggins (2010)](http://www.dataists.com/2010/09/a-taxonomy-of-data-science/) and define data science as OSEMN...

+1. Obtaining data
+2. Scrubbing data
+3. Exploring data
+4. Modeling data
+5. Interpreting data

+...a good data scientist needs to be able to do all of these things well and this first-year undergraduate course would teach the foundational concepts and tools that a data scientist would use in order to accomplish steps 1-3 in the above data analysis pipeline.
+While the second-year and third-year courses would cover the entire data analysis pipeline (using increasingly sophisticated tools/techniques) the focus of these courses would be on steps 4 and 5 (particularly in the third-year course).
+Idea is that after completion of all three courses, a student should be capable of successfully completing a substantive data science project as an honours thesis.

+## Course syllabus

-This course would teach the foundational concepts and tools used by a data scientist: Unix shell, version control, programming, and database management.
+This course would teach the foundational concepts and tools used by a data scientist: Unix shell, version control, and programming.
 Familiarity with these concepts and tools will necessary in order to take courses 2 and 3.

 I covered most of this material in the first 3 days of the computational methods workshop.
 The idea is that I would cover largely the same foundational material but at a *much* slower pace befitting an audience of first year undergraduates.
 I would also re-write, where necessary, the Software Carpentry lecture material in order to better motivate the example use-cases for an economic audience.
-All example use cases would involve grabbing raw economomic data from the web, cleaning the raw data, and some *basic* exploratory data analysis (i.e., descriptive statistics oand data visualization).
+All example use cases would involve grabbing raw economomic data from the web, cleaning the raw data, and some *basic* exploratory data analysis (i.e., descriptive statistics and data visualization).

 Students would be expected to bring their own computers to class.
 Ideally I would like to have a ["flipped classroom"](https://en.wikipedia.org/wiki/Flipped_classroom): I would assign readings, video lectures, and problem sets for students to cover on their own outside of class; lectures meanwhile would focus entirely on practical applications.